Gone with the Wind (film): Casting

 Many actresses, both known and unknown, were considered, but only thirty, in addition to the eventual choice, Vivien Leigh, were actually tested for the role, including Ardis Ankerson (Brenda Marshall), Jean Arthur, Tallulah Bankhead, Diana Barrymore, Joan Bennett, Nancy Coleman, Frances Dee, Terry Ray (Ellen Drew), Paulette Goddard, Edythe Marrenner (Susan Hayward), Anita Louise, Haila Stoddard, Margaret Tallichet, Lana Turner, and Linda Watkins.
 Although Margaret Mitchell refused to publicly name her choice, the actress who came closest to winning her approval was Miriam Hopkins, whom Mitchell felt was just the right type of actress to play Scarlett as written in the book.
 However, Hopkins was in her mid-thirties at the time and was considered too old for the part.
 Four actresses, including Jean Arthur and Joan Bennett, were still under consideration by December 1938; however, only two finalists, Paulette Goddard, and Vivien Leigh, were tested in Technicolor, both on December 20.
 Goddard almost won the role, but controversy over her marriage to Charlie Chaplin caused Selznick to change his mind.

 Selznick had been quietly considering Vivien Leigh, a young English actress who was still little known in America, for the role of Scarlett since February 1938 when Selznick saw her in Fire Over England and A Yank at Oxford.
 Leigh's American agent was the London representative of the Myron Selznick talent agency (headed by David Selznick's brother, one of the owners of Selznick International), and she had requested in February that her name be submitted for consideration as Scarlett.
 By the summer of 1938, the Selznicks were negotiating with Alexander Korda, to whom Leigh was under contract, for her services later that year.
 Selznick's brother arranged for them to meet for the first time on the night of December 10, 1938, when the burning of Atlanta was filmed.
 In a letter to his wife two days later, Selznick admitted that Leigh was "the Scarlett dark horse", and after a series of screen tests, her casting was announced on January 13, 1939.
-Just before the shooting of the film, Selznick informed newspaper columnist Ed Sullivan: "Scarlett O'Hara's parents were French and Irish.
+Just before the shooting, Selznick informed newspaper columnist Ed Sullivan: "Scarlett O'Hara's parents were French and Irish.
 Identically, Miss Leigh's parents are French and Irish."

 A pressing issue for Selznick throughout casting was Hollywood's persistent failure to accurately portray Southern accents.
-The studio believed that if the accent was not accurately depicted, it could prove detrimental to the film's success.
+The studio believed that if the accent was not accurately depicted, it could prove detrimental to the success.
 Selznick hired Susan Myrick (an expert on Southern speech, manners, and customs recommended to him by Mitchell) and Will A. Price to coach the actors on speaking with a Southern drawl.
 Mitchell was complimentary about the vocal work of the cast, noting the lack of criticism when the film came out.